 Nor do plaintiffs allege plausible facts to support their claim that the partisan divide in our executive and legislative branches will lead to the "significant likelihood the political branches will reach an impasse this cycle."
+Who made that up?
 The Legislature and the Governor pass bills into law on a pretty frequent basis, and the plaintiffs' dim view of their ability to do so here is not the kind of factual allegation essential to plead a cause of action.
-In their amended and supplemental petition, plaintiffs tout the legislature's declination to override an objection as signifying something about their suit.
-However, such an allegation suggests that the statue's constitutional process functioned as it should, not that paralysis has infected the political process.